Review: KLM Crown Lounge Amsterdam Schiphol International Airport

 Review: Lufthansa Business Class Lounge Frankfurt International Airport

 As part of our award redemption using United miles for a business class ticket to Lisbon, my wife and I had access to the Lufthansa Business Class Lounge during our 6-hour layover in Frankfurt, Germany.
-Lufthansa has seven business class lounges and four Senator Lounges (first-class lounges) at Frankfurt Airport.
-The business class lounge I chose was after passport control near A26 since this was closest to our departure gate.
+At Frankfurt Airport, Lufthansa has seven business-class lounges and four Senator Lounges (first-class lounges).
+I chose The business class lounge after passport control near A26 since this was closest to our departure gate.

 Entrance2

-Upon entering the lounge, the receptionist scanned our boarding pass and off we were.
-Since Lufthansa has seven business class lounges, I didn’t expect there to much of a crowd at this one.
-It was about 75% filled when we arrived and became less crowded as the hours went by.
-TVarea
+Upon entering the lounge, the receptionist scanned our boarding pass at the entrance and directed us to the lounge.
+Since Lufthansa has seven business-class lounges, I didn’t expect there to be much of a crowd at this one.
+About three-quarters filled when we arrived and became less crowded as the hours went by.

 Most of the crowd was fixated on the TV’s and the World Cup match that was being played.
 The lounge itself isn’t huge by any stretch but has enough seating and excellent amenities.